 That’s exactly where you want to be.

 “We should relish objections,” says Steve Bryerton, DiscoverOrg’s VP of Sales.
-“You might think that positive signs and positive language are good things, but they’re not.
+“You might think that positive language is a good thing, but they’re not.
+When sales prospects offer objections, it means they’re taking you seriously.
 So often, feel-good conversations are with lower-level tire-kickers who don’t want to give you negative news.
 It can drag on forever.

 “I love objections.
 I seek them out.
 If you’re NOT getting objections, you’re probably not very close to a sale, because your prospect doesn’t have that uncomfortable feeling of taking a risk.
 They should feel that they have some skin in the game, and voice concern.”

 - “I’m OK with the current situation and don’t feel the need to change.”

 - “It’s too expensive.
 We don’t have budget.”

 - “I have to focus on other things first.
 It’s not the right time.
 Why now?”

 - “We’re too small.
 We see the value, we’re just not ready.”